 The fortunes of a wealthy merchant class permitted a wider variety of textiles to be made for the their use.
 Many in this growing trading class had the money to fund the creation of their own style of cotton garments, less costly, less elaborate than the silks of the nobility but beautiful nonetheless.

 It was the development and mass fabrication of the katazome stencil which permitted the rapid spread of such textiles throughout Japan.
-The Tokugawa Shogunate (1603 ~ 1868, military and de facto leader of Japan) encouragekatazomed and supported artisans in their production of katazome stencils.
+The Tokugawa Shogunate (1603 ~ 1868, military and de facto leader of Japan) encouraged and supported artisans in their production of katazome stencils.
 The stencils were initially crafted in specifically designated towns along the much traveled trade and pilgrimage routes surrounding Kyoto.
 Traveling traders purchased quantities of the stencils and then re-sold them to textile craftsmen throughout Japan, including remote rural regions.
 Japan's textile craftsmen were able to acquire elaborately stylized katazome stencils for dyeing striking fabric patterns, not seen before in the relatively isolated locations of the Empire.

 Those new cotton textiles possessed colors, designs, and suppleness hitherto unavailable to this segment of society.
 Additionally, more basic, less refined cotton textiles were made available, and were much desired, for the lower classes, especially for special occasions like marriages, religious ceremonies, and festivals.